Signal

 Recurring claims

-- Amazon Q flaw allowed malicious Git repositories to execute arbitrary code on developers' machines and steal cloud credentials.
+- Amazon Q Developer had a high-severity vulnerability allowing malicious Git repositories to execute code and steal cloud credentials.

 How sources frame it